fanhenrique/my-tasks/README.md

 Use `--file`/`-f` option with your file of tree following right after.
 All trees are stored in the home directory, `~/my-tasks`.
-To create a new tree just use a never used file name
+To create a new tree just use a never used file name.

   ```
   python main.py --file tree.txt